venkata14/dmel-nonb/README.md

 # dmel-nonb

-This repository has all the code for the paper ***
+This repository has all the code for the paper "Enrichment of non-B-form DNA at *D. melanogaster* centromeres"

 Preperation for Dyad Symmetry
 ---